vmware-tanzu/package-for-kpack/README.md

     Build Reason:    --
     ```

-   The latest built OCI image is available to be used locally via `docker pull` and in a kubernetes deployment.
+   The latest built OCI image is available to be used locally via `docker pull` and in a Kubernetes deployment.

 7. Run the built app locally